-ENTEXS Corporation Selects TAP Financial Partners as its Financial Advisor
+ENTEXS Corporation Selects TAP Financial Partners as Its Financial Advisor

-TAP Financial Partners has been retained by ENTEXS Corporation to function as its corporate finance advisor.
+/EIN News/ -- MIAMI, Sept.
+13, 2022 (GLOBE NEWSWIRE) -- TAP Financial Partners, a privately-held, boutique merchant bank, has been retained by ENTEXS Corporation to function as its corporate finance advisor.
+The Cameron Park, California-based company develops technology to automate and optimize cannabis-related extraction and refinement.

-TAP Financial Partners is a privately-held, boutique merchant bank providing advisory, restructuring, debt and equity fundraising services, fulfillment, and up-listing advice to a select group of small and mid-sized enterprises.

-TAP is providing advisory, financing, and business-related services to the engineering and technology company to fuel its domestic and international growth.

 Under the terms of the agreement, TAP is providing advisory, financing, and business-related services to the engineering and technology company to fuel its growth.
 This includes utilizing TAP's cannabis industry expertise to identify additional sales, distribution, and/or manufacturing channels, as well as providing capital structure and project financing.
 "With our fast growth and expansion, TAP's financial advisory will be pivotal towards scaling ENTEXS.
 They have been a pleasure to work with," said Ali Rashid, CEO of ENTEXS.